 - 1. During a down in which a legal forward pass crosses the line of scrimmage, whether the pass is catchable or uncatchable, contact which interferes with an eligible receiver/defender is pass interference, unless it occurs when 2 or more eligible players make a simultaneous and bona fide attempt to reach the ball.
-It is also pass interference if an eligible player is deflagged/tagged prior to touching a forward pass. - After the ball is snapped, and until the pass has been touched by any player, there shall be no offensive pass interference.

-- Penalty: Offensive Pass Interference, 5 yards from the previous spot. - 3.
-After the pass is thrown, and until the pass has been touched, there shall be no defensive pass interference. - Penalty: Defensive Pass Interference, 5 yards from the previous spot.
+Hindering an opponent's vision without making an attempt to play the ball is pass interference, even though contact may not be made.
+It is also pass interference if an eligible player is deflagged/tagged prior to touching a forward pass. - 2.
+After the ball is snapped, and until the pass has been touched by any player, there shall be no offensive pass interference. - Penalty: Offensive Pass Interference, 10 yards from the previous spot. - 3.
+After the pass is thrown, and until the pass has been touched, there shall be no defensive pass interference. - Penalty: Defensive Pass Interference, 10 yards from the previous spot.